Residential Buildings & Listed Building Refurbishment

-This project involved the conversion of a Garde II Listed Building and the construction of two new build accommodate blocks to an existing rear yard.
+This project involved the conversion of a Grade II Listed Building and the construction of two new build accommodation blocks to an existing rear yard.
 Overall, the scheme provided 11 new accommodation units, 9 in the new builds and 2 over the existing Public House in the centre of York.

 Walters Architects were not involved until after the initial planning application had been secured but did assist the client in overcoming some really tricky Planning Conditions in order to get the project started on time.
 As well as being Listed, the site was situated in the Micklegate Conservation Area.
 Particular care and attention was required as this is an important historical city of much architectural significance.